 …that the necessity for an observer makes perfect observation impossible, …

 Wallace changes the metaphor and says it is like a bow and arrow.
 Your arm will always be in the way of shooting directly, but the writer can take this into account and directly hit the reader.

 This is all boring, though.

-Let’s get to the truly interesting aspects of the story.
+Let’s get to the truly interesting aspects of Lost in the Funhouse.